-SUMMARY COMPENSATION TABLE
+2019 SUMMARY COMPENSATION TABLE

-The aggregate compensation earned from the Company and its subsidiaries during the last fiscal year is set forth below for the Company's President & CEO; Sr. Vice President, Chief Financial Officer; and the other three most highly compensated executive officers, referred to herein collectively as "named executive officers" or "NEOs".
+The aggregate compensation earned from the Company and its subsidiaries during the last fiscal year is set forth below for the Company's President & CEO; all individuals who served as Chief Financial Officer during the year; and the other three most highly compensated executive officers, referred to herein collectively as NEOs.
 None of the NEOs have an employment contract with the Company.

 The key elements of compensation presented in the summary compensation table include base salary (column c); payouts under annual incentive programs (column g); and stock option awards (column f).
 Amounts reflected in the column titled "Non-Equity Incentive Plan" for Messrs.
-Michael, Kliethermes, and Brown reflect payouts from each of their respective MVP Program bonus bank accounts of amounts earned in prior years based on financial performance of the Company in those years.
-As described in greater detail on pages 41-43, payouts under the long-term component of the MVP Program are reflective of amounts earned in prior years, which are banked and paid out over a period of time of up to 10 years.
+Michael, Kliethermes, Brown and Ms. Klobnak reflect payouts from each of their respective MVP Program bonus bank accounts of amounts earned in prior years based on financial performance of the Company in those years.
+The amount reflected for Mr. Bryant is reflective of 2019 only since he became a participant in MVP in 2019.
+As described in detail on pages 44-45, payouts under the long-term component of the MVP Program are reflective of amounts earned in prior years, which are banked and paid out over a period of time of up to 10 years.